SlimTim10/Arduino-Text-Adventure/README.md

 #### Battle

 The damage range when attacking is from `(attacker's level * 10) - ((attacker's level - opponent's level) * 10)` to `(attacker's level * 10) - ((attacker's level - opponent's level) * 10) + 10`.
+In other words, the damage range is from `(attacker's level - 10) * 10` to `attacker's level * 10` minus 10 for every level the opponent is higher than the attacker.

 An attack of 0 damage is a miss.
 Damage cannot be negative.

+Examples:

+* A level 1 player and a level 1 enemy can do 0 to 10 damage to each other.
-For example: a level 3 player attacking a level 4 enemy can do 10 to 20 damage.
-A level 3 player attacking a level 3-or-below enemy can do 20 to 30 damage.
+* A level 3 player attacking a level 3-or-below enemy can do 20 to 30 damage.
+* A level 3 player attacking a level 4 enemy can do 10 to 20 damage.
+The enemy can do 30 to 40 damage.

 ## Hardware